 In addition to upload your observations and leave your comments, you can also discuss any issue related to air quality in your surroundings, and participate in other ongoing discussions.
 We have a common forum where all participants can discuss with each other.

 Data from the CITI-SENSE project will be made available in the GEOSS portal.
 This is the main entry point to Earth Observation data from all over the world.
 Our data will seamlessly merge with data from other providers to help created a more comprehensive understanding of the world we live in.

-We have developed various social media platforms to foster communication between the project’s partners, stakeholders and users, and to facilitate citizens’ engagement, participation and network building.
-These include a Citizens’ Observatories Facebook Page, Twitter Account, LinkedIn Group, YouTube, and city-based Facebook page.
-These social media platforms are all about engagement, participation, relationship building and dissemination.
-Every platform encourages its users to take part, by commenting on what they see and getting involved in conversations with others.
+We have developed various social media platforms to foster communication between the project partners, stakeholders and users, and to facilitate citizens’ engagement, participation and network building.
+These include a Citizens’ Observatories Facebook Page, Twitter Account, LinkedIn Group, YouTube, and city-based Facebook pages.